 The getfit program is all about individuals challenging themselves to become more fit.
 For that reason, exercise intensity should matter to each individual participant, and each participant should try to exercise at a level of intensity appropriate to his or her physical capabilities.
 For many people, this is something that will change during the course of the program.

 Before you can create your team online, you need to do some off-line organizing.
-Get a group of 5–8 people together, agree on who the co-captains will be, and come up with a team name.
+Get a group of 5–8 people together, agree on who the two co-captains will be, and come up with a team name.
 (Note that co-captains must have an email address ending in mit.edu, draper.com, or broadinstitute.org.)

 If you need to find additional teammates, try the Find a Team or Teammate forum.